Lartu/ldpl/README.md

 ### Using the LDPL Install Wizard:

 You can use the **LDPL Install Wizard** to install LDPL.
 This is the **recommended install method**, as it sets up everything LDPL needs for you and installs the latest LDPL version available.
+This method requires *whiptail* to be installed on your system (it probably is).

 <img src="https://github.com/Lartu/ldpl/blob/master/images/wizard.png" width=500px>